New book and talks tour about the worst scoundrels cads and vagabonds from Welsh history.

 I am frequently asked to give talks and lectures on Welsh folklore and history.
 These can be tailored to any audience or age group.
 From primary school to seasoned history scholars.
 Equally important, they also offer great value for money.
 Contact me for availability and fees.

-TV, radio and Broadcast media
+TV, Radio and Broadcast Media

 I present a popular radio show about Welsh history and folklore on Bro Radio.